exonum/exonum-doc/src/advanced/node-management.md

 #### Request

-In order to subscribe to multiple commits, it is necessary to send a request message with the list of filters to the socket.
+In order to subscribe to multiple events, it is necessary to send a request message with the list of filters to the socket.
 The request message is a text message in JSON format.
 The request contains the following fields: